Deadly dust: A bricklayer's job nearly kills him – CPI

 the percentage of silica found in the material.

 The good news is respiratory protection should not be necessary when using effective wet methods.
 In situations where wet methods may not be appropriate or feasible, vacuum dust

 However, vacuum dust collection alone does not reduce exposure sufficiently.
 Therefore, to supplement this control option, employees need to wear a properly fitted, NIOSH-approved

 half-facepiece or disposable respirator equipped with an N-, R-, or P-95 filter.
 A half-facepiece or disposable respirator can be used for exposures up to 1.0 mg/m3.

-- During tasks when engineering and work practice controls are not sufficient to reduce exposures to or below the PEL.
+Where engineering and work practice controls are not sufficient to reduce exposures to or below the PEL during tasks.

 Specified Exposure Control Methods